nhayase/XROSS/README.md

 # XROSS
 XROSS is the Python-based simulator for X-ray optics.
 It is completely free and open source software.
-You can simulate optical reflectivity, X-ray reflectivity (XRR) analysis, and nanoscale deposition optimization.

-Please cite the follow when using it in your publications and presentations:
+Please cite the follow when using XROSS:

     Naoki Hayase, "XROSS - X-Ray Optics Simulation Software," arXiv (2025).